 The piece above, created in 2006, was shown in Santa’s Ghetto, London and made obvious references to the allegations of child molestation of which Jacko was acquitted.
 On the Santa’s Ghetto leaflet it reports that this painting was originally by Tom Ormond and that Banksy painted Michael Jackson over the top of it.

-Another contemporary artist, known for his urban street art, prints and bronzes, Faile, created this poster:
+Another contemporary artist, known for his urban street art, prints and bronzes, Faile, created the poster below.

 …and Faile’s MJ found on on the streets of london: